 *Please note the date of this course has been changed from to Sunday 30 June.
 Please disregard the date as advertised in the Term 1 & 2, 2019 What’s On Guide.

 Mending Has Meaning.
 Part practical, part purposeful, wholly peaceful.
 Join The Possibility Project and Annie Stevens in a morning of fashion activism.
 Raise your awareness on the changing landscape of the fashion industry, the power YOU have to make a positive difference and engage in the art of visible mending.
 You will leave a happier person!

-No experience necessary.
+No experience necessary, but challenging mends also welcomed!.
 The first part of the workshop is designed to enhance your awareness of the fashion industry, and open conversations on ways individuals and small groups are creatively changing the fashion landscape for good.
-The second part is a hands on mending activity, participants are invited to bring a garment that needs patching, the aim is to experience the positive effects that mindful mending can have on your wellbeing and the wellbeing of planet.
+The second part is a hands on mending activity, participants are asked to bring a garment to mend, Annie has a wealth of experience to assist with both simple to complex mending projects.

 The Possibility Project is a social enterprise founded by Kim Pearce and Kath Davis, the purpose of their project is to help nurture social and environmental change within the fashion industry.
 The Possibility Project have created a slow clothing label called slumwear108.